named-JM/JARKING/README.md

 We are going to make a Splash Art Screen, Login page & Register Page (and we will challenge and make a database to it.), Welcome Screen, Bottom Nav Bar, and Home Menu Screen that will display the 10 programs thumbnails and after clicking will start the program.
+I created the designs in Figma and made it on Flutter Framework!

 # CATEGORIES
 <br>